Undecimal: Lesson and Blosseville

-Relationship to traditional counting
+Relation to traditional counting

 The idea that Māori counted by elevens highlights an ingenious and pragmatic form of counting once practiced throughout Polynesia.
 This method of counting set aside every tenth item to mark ten of the counted items; the items set aside were subsequently counted in the same way, with every tenth item now marking a hundred (second round), thousand (third round), ten thousand items (fourth round), and so on.
 The counting method worked the same regardless of whether the base unit was a single item, pair, or group of four — base counting units used throughout the region — and it was the basis for the unique binary counting found in Mangareva, where counting could also proceed by groups of eight.

-The method of counting also solves another mystery: why the Hawaiian word for twenty, iwakalua, means "nine and two": when the counting method was used with pairs, nine pairs were counted (18) and the last pair (2) was set aside for the next round.
+The method of counting also solves another mystery: why the Hawaiian word for twenty, iwakalua, means "nine and two."
+When the counting method was used with pairs, nine pairs were counted (18) and the last pair (2) was set aside for the next round.

-Use by the Pañgwa
+Alleged use by the Pañgwa

-Less is known about the idea that the Pañgwa people of Tanzania counted by elevens.
+Less is known about the idea the Pañgwa people of Tanzania counted by elevens.
 It was mentioned in 1920 by the British anthropologist Northcote W. Thomas:

 "Another abnormal numeral system is that of the Pangwa, north-east of Lake Nyassa, who use a base of eleven."